5 of the Best 55 Plus Communities in Pennsylvania

 How much does it cost to live in a 55+ community in Pennsylvania?

-There are 55+ communities in Pennsylvania to suit every price point, from residents with a restricted cash flow to those with a taste for top-tier luxury.
-Smaller condominium units can be found starting at around $100,000 for a 1 bed / 1 bath at just under 1,000 square feet.
+There are 55+ communities in Pennsylvania to suit every price point, from residents with restricted cash flow to those with a taste for top-tier luxury.
+Smaller condominium units, starting at just under 1,000 square feet and featuring one bedroom and one bath, are available at around $100,000.

 What is the 80/20 rule in some 55+ communities?